UNB Libraries Saint John Borrowing Policy

 A borrower with overdue library material, or unpaid library bills of $25 or more, will be suspended from further borrowing until overdue material is returned and/or library bills are paid.

-The Library is committed to protecting the personal information of all library users.
-The information held in library records will be used for our borrowing system, application of penalties associated with this policy, and is accessible only to database administrators.
+UNB Libraries is committed to protecting the personal information of all library users.
+The information held in library records is accessible only to authorized UNB staff.
 This information is collected under the authority provided for in the New Brunswick Right to Information and Protection of Privacy Act.
-For more information on the protection of personal information at UNB please consult the University Secretariat.
+For more information on the protection of personal information at UNB please consult the University Secretariat, University of New Brunswick, PO Box 4400, Fredericton, NB, E3B 5A3 www.unb.ca/ secretariat (506) 453-4613.
+For more information see: lib.unb.ca/privacy.php.

 Loan periods vary by item type and, in some instances, by the borrower’s status.
 The most common loan periods are presented in the following tables.